saadl27/PuckoPolis/README.md

 # Introduction
-- Welcome in lab 1 of MICRO-315
-- Please make sure you're confortable with all the tools covered in the introduction lab : `VSCode IDE`, `pyenv` and `git`
+Welcome in lab 1 of MICRO-315!
+Please make sure you're comfortable with all the tools covered in the introduction lab : `VSCode IDE`, `pyenv` and `git` before starting with TP1.
 - `⏱ Duration`: 4 hours

 ## Goals
-- You will see the compilation process in detail as you have learned during the lecture;
+- You will experiment the compilation process as you learned it during the lecture;
 - Practical work will then show all the necessary steps to program the e-puck2 miniature mobile robot in C, using the standard library provided by ST;
 - The main goal is to gain knowledge of the STM32F4 microcontroller and refresh some concepts about peripherals such as GPIOs and TIMERs.